-Make your HR system implementation successful with these top tips.
+Make your HR technology solution’s implementation successful with these top tips.

 As a consultant specializing in HR technology, I work on a handful of large-scale tech implementations every year—leading and coaching my clients through “the hard stuff.”
-Implementing technology doesn’t need to be stressful.
+Through my experiences, I’ve learned that implementing HR technology solutions doesn’t need to be stressful.
 Like any other type of project, there are tools and best practices that you can use to set you up for success.
 Here are a few of the most important things to know.

 Don’t jump to tech solutions before assessing the current state